Merge (linguistics): Further developments

-Since the publication of bare phrase structure in 1994., other linguists have continued to build on this theory.
+Since the publication of bare phrase structure in 1994, other linguists have continued to build on this theory.
 In 2002, Chris Collins continued research on Chomsky's proposal to eliminate labels, backing up Chomsky's suggestion of a more simple theory of phrase structure.
 Collins proposed that economy features, such as Minimality, govern derivations and lead to simpler representations.

 In more recent work by John Lowe and John Lundstrand, published in 2020, minimal phrase structure is formulated as an extension to bare phrase structure and X-bar theory.
-However it does not take adopt all of the assumptions associated with the Minimalist Program (see above).
+However it does not adopt all of the assumptions associated with the Minimalist Program (see above).
 Lowe and Lundstrand argue that any successful phrase structure theory, should include the following seven features: